 "CloudBees has definitely helped increase the velocity of our application development teams,” he says.

 "Although some of the infrastructure teams are still following a design-build-run model, most of the bigger application teams have embraced the DevOps model and they’re very self sufficient,” he says.
 "I never hear from some of those teams anymore because they’re self-sufficient now.”

-"Teams kept telling us, 'We want control of our master.
+"Teams kept telling us, 'We want control of our Jenkins controller.
 We want to be able to install plugins when we want.
 We want to be able to make changes when we want.’
 Now with CloudBees CI, they can,” he says.

 "With CloudBees CI, we’re now using agile development principles that allow teams to react quickly and get new features out there fast,” he says.
 "Having this user-based model means we’re not limited to certain tools.
 If we want to move to Kubernetes right now, we can.”